EmilRamsvik/Digital-Garden/docs/AI/AI Strategy.md

 - **Machine Learning Strategy**
 	Machine learning strategy covers the implementation of infrastructure, the serving of models, inferencing, and monitoring of machine learning models, and implementation of machine learning operations and platforms.
 - Data Science and Analytics Strategy.
 	The Data Science and Analytics strategy covers the implementation of a guideline for data science and integration with business.
 Data Science should bridge business use cases and the implementation of analytical and statistical methods.
-Data

 *Note: The use of AI strategy instead of machine learning strategy is because of the more technical nature of the term machine-learning versus the more ambiguous term AI*